CyrilCermak/modular_architecture_on_ios/modular_architecture_on_ios.md

 Not surprisingly, a better approach would be to start refactoring the app using a modular approach, where each team can be responsible for particular frameworks (parts of the app) that are then linked towards final customer-facing apps.
 That will most certainly take time as it will not be easy to transform it but the future of the company's mobile engineering will be faster, scalable, maintainable and even ready to distribute or open-source some SDKs of it to the outer world.

-Another scenario could be that you are already working on an app that is set up in a modular way but your app takes around 20 mins to compile because it is a huge legacy codebase that has been in development for the past eight or so years and has linked every possible 3rd party library along the way.
+Another scenario could be that you are already working on an app that is set up in a modular way but your app takes around 20 mins to compile because it is a huge legacy codebase that has been in development for the past ten or so years and has linked every possible 3rd party library along the way.
 The decision was made to modularise it with Cocoapods therefore, you cannot link easily already pre-compiled libraries with Carthage and every project clean means you can take a double shot of espresso.
 I have been there, trust me, it is another type of hell, definitely not a place where anyone would like to be.
 I described the whole migration process of such a project [in an article on Medium in 2018](https://medium.com/freelancer-engineering/modular-architecture-on-ios-and-how-i-decreased-build-time-by-50-23c7666c6d2f).
 Of course, in this book you will read about it in more detail.

 Nowadays, as an iOS System Architect, I am often getting asked some questions all over again from new teams or new colleagues with regards to those topics.
 Thereafter, I decided to sum it up and tried to get the whole subject covered in this book.
 The purpose of it is to help developers working on such architectures to gain the background knowledge and experience in order to more quickly and correctly implement these ideas.